yundumbledore/NeuroProcImager-Plus/README.md

 To visualize the result, we show the time course of the eigenvalue spectrum and indicate the number of unstable eigenvalues at each time point.
 Each unstable eigenvalue represents a distinct direction in which the system's state can diverge from the equilibrium point.
 The more unstable eigenvalues there are, the more directions the system has in which it can become unstable.
 The magnitude (specifically, the real part) of an unstable eigenvalue indicates how rapidly perturbations in that direction will grow.
 Systems with larger unstable eigenvalues may be more sensitive to initial conditions and external disturbances.

 ## Demonstration
-Here we provide a demonstration to enable reviewers and readers to get in touch with NeuroProcImager-Plus.

-**Showcase: Dynamic cortical stability analysis under xenon-induced asymptotic loss of consciousness**
+Here we provide a demonstration to show the **dynamic cortical stability analysis under xenon-induced asymptotic loss of consciousness**.

 This showcase calculates and shows the time-evolving stability of the cerebral cortex during an xenon-induced anaesthesia experiment where a subject started with wakeful state and slowly lost responsiveness and finally recovered from unconsciousness.